The best short-haul city breaks for guaranteed spring sun

 Seville, Spain

 In 2023, Google revealed that sunny Seville, the Andalusian capital and Spain’s fourth-largest metropolis, was its most searched-for flight-only destination.
 If you’ve visited during the summer, you’ll know the city can get unbearably hot.
 So hot, that Seville has begun naming its heatwaves in the same way that the rest of the planet names hurricanes.
-The first, Zoe, arrived in July 2022, with temperatures peaking at 43°C. The second, Yago, landed in June 2023, nudging the mercury to 43.9°C. Far better to visit Seville’s 13th-century Islamic castles, 14th-century palaces and 15th-century squares during the spring, then.
-By the end of Feb, the city is already experiencing average highs of around 20°C.
+The first, Zoe, arrived in July 2022, with temperatures peaking at 43°C. The second, Yago, landed in June 2023, nudging the mercury to 43.9°C, and now Seville is simply nicknamed 'the Iberian Oven'.
+Far better to visit Seville’s 13th-century Islamic castles, 14th-century palaces and 15th-century squares during the spring, then.
+By the end of February, the city is already experiencing average highs of around 20°C.

 Marbella, Spain